 Understanding how a financial adviser gets paid is important, as it can help you determine whether they work on your behalf, or for the organization paying them.
 Under the new financial regime, financial advisers must disclose this information to clients.

 Financial advisers are required to disclose information about the complaints handling and dispute resolution process.

 Max Money Group implementing changes

 At the Max Money Group, we put our clients’ interests at the heart of everything we do.
-That means you can rest assured that our financial advisers are authorised and qualified to help you, by providing finance and insurance advice that meets the requirements of the new financial regime.
+That means you can rest assured that our financial advisers are qualified to help you, by providing finance and insurance advice that meets the requirements of the new financial regime.